guisilver/KalahaWeb/README.md

 #Usage:

-In order to run the application, execute the following maven command inside the project's directory
+In order to run the application, execute the following maven command inside the project's directory.

 $ mvn jetty:run